ddeka99/ff7-rebirth-better-english-localization/README.md

 # FF7 Rebirth - Better English Localization

+IMPORTANT NOTE: Very early stages of development.
+Not ready for use.

 This repository is dedicated to developing a more faithful English localization for *Final Fantasy VII REBIRTH*.

 ## Overview